 I was born to parents who were born and raised in the small farm towns of Northwestern Illinois.
 Mom was raised in Pearl City and dad in Orangeville, both small farming communities.
 Much of my family still lives there today.

 We moved often when I was young living in, Wisconsin, Illinois, California, Ohio and finally Colorado.
 I grew up in Aurora, Colorado just outside of Denver.
 I loved it!
-I learned to love the mountains, the skiiking and the Denver Broncos!
-The Broncos are still my favorite thing about Colorado.
+I learned to love the mountains, the skiing, and the Denver Broncos!
+The Broncos are still my favorite thing about Colorado, well most years.

 I served as Education Director, Youth Pastor and Associate Pastor in two different churches.
 We moved to Elkhorn, Nebraska where I became the Youth Director at a large church.
 We didn’t care for Nebraska and moved back to Phoenix, where I had lived while I was umpiring.
-I took a job as a stock broker with Edward Jones.
-I loved learning about the financial market, but was not as crazy about cold calling.
+I took a job as a stockbroker with Edward Jones.
+I loved learning about the financial market but was not as crazy about cold calling and selling some of their products.
 After a year I left to do something really wild.

 I took a job as a youth detention officer.
 I learned more in that year and a half than at any other time in my life.
 But, this was a step, not a destination.
 We moved back to Midland and I took a position as an Associate Pastor.
 I loved it!
 After two years I decided it was time to do what I had wanted to do since I was in high school: teach!

 I took a job at San Jacinto Junior High teaching social studies and coaching.
 After a year I was able to concentrate on teaching and became a Department Chair at my school.
-I have enjoyed that part very much.
+I enjoyed that part very much.
 Last year I moved over to one of our private schools in Midland, Trinity.
 I love it!
-I teach World History and American History and coach varsity golf.
+I teach Computer Applications, Civil War, American Presidents, and American History.

 I have the good fortune of being married to a beautiful Texan, Melissa.
 She has blessed me with four wonderful kids.
-One is in college, two are in the restaurant business and one, hold on, is in fifth grade.
-Her name is Tori and she keeps my quite busy, but she is a blessing.
+One is in the oil business, one is a full-time mom, one is in the restaurant business and one, hold on, is a freshman in high school.
+Her name is Tori and she keeps me quite busy, but she is a blessing.
 Todd Jr. has blessed me (along with his lovely wife, Megan) with two grandchildren: Kennidie Grace who is two and Todd III who is almost a year.
-Taylor is attending the University and has blessed me (along with her husband Jeremy) with a granddaughter: Emmaly Jean.
+Taylor graduated from UTPB and has blessed me (along with her husband Jeremy) with a granddaughter: Emmalyn Jean and a grandson, Lane Joseph Eric.
 If I knew being a grandparent was this much fun I would have done it first.

 I have a few part-time gigs as well.